vcl-xx/cue.language/readme.markdown

 cue.language has exactly 0% test coverage.
 Fastidious programmers with extra time on their hands would find fertile ground here.

-## Planned ##

-The tokenizers all operate on Strings, which makes this library unsuitable for use on extremely large texts.
-I intend to modify the tokenizers to work on Readers, so that they can keep memory use small and constant.
-This would be easier in a language that supports generators/coroutines!

 ## License ##